 Volunteers are an essential part of the Beds for Kids program—and not just as doers but as leaders.
 Every delivery event requires a Lead Volunteer who leads the other volunteers and ensures that the deliveries run as smoothly as possible.

-Lead Volunteer Responsibilities
+Delivery Lead Responsibilities

 A staff member will be at OHAAT’s storage facility at the start of every delivery event.
 This will ensure that you and the other volunteers have everything needed for a successful outing.
 Once you leave the storage facility, you’ll be responsible for the following: